Ultralight Black Holes as Sources of High-Energy Particles: Conclusions

-\textbf{\textit{Conclusions ---}} In this {\it Letter}, we have explored the astrophysical implications to a PBH population affected by the \textit{memory burden}.
-Given the halt in the evaporation process, light PBHs might live over cosmological timescales as the DM, undergoing binary merging and forming new BHs of similar mass at much smaller redshift than their formation epochs.
-We argued that newly-formed BHs initially do not carry memory burden and would then emit energetic particles in the form of cosmic rays, gamma rays, and neutrinos, which can be searched at dedicated facilities.
-We have estimated the integral spectrum in gamma rays from Galactic mergers and the differential spectrum of all-flavor neutrinos.
-Based on the current measurements by IceCube, we have derived the bounds on the PBH fraction, showing the tension with obtaining PBHs as the DM in the mass range $7\times10^3\lesssim m_{\rm PBH}/{\rm g}\lesssim 4\times 10^8$ for Majorana neutrinos.
-If the merger rate is increased by primordial non-Gaussianity, the mass range that is potentially excluded sensibly widens.
-Future detectors will easily reach this signal.
-Other future work in this direction includes the careful study of the model with cosmic-rays from Galactic substructures.
+In this paper, we have explored the astrophysical implications to a PBH population affected by the \textit{memory burden} effect.
+Due to the associated halt in the evaporation process, light PBHs might live over cosmological timescales and constitute viable DM candidates, undergoing binary merging and forming new BHs of similar mass at much later cosmic times than their formation epochs.
+We argued that newly-formed BHs initially do not carry memory burden and can therefore emit energetic particles, in the form of cosmic rays, gamma rays, and neutrinos, which can be searched at dedicated facilities.
+We have estimated the integral spectrum in gamma rays from Galactic mergers and the differential spectrum of per-flavor neutrinos.
+Based on the current available measurements by IceCube, we have derived bounds on the PBH fraction.
+We found that, for a late memory burden onset, after the BH has lost roughly half of its initial mass, PBHs can account for the entirety of DM only in a small window $10^9 \lesssim m_{\rm PBH}/{\rm g} \lesssim 10^{10}$.
+Our findings are weakened if the memory burden sets in at parametrically earlier times.
+However, if the merger rate is increased by primordial non-Gaussianity, the mass range that is potentially excluded sensibly widens and our constraints strengthen.
+Future detectors will be able to probe even deeper into the remaining viable parameter space.
+Additional future directions include the careful study of the model with cosmic-ray and gamma-ray signatures from Galactic substructures.

+{\bf Note Added.} After the completion of this work, Ref.~\cite{Dondarini:2025ktz} performed an in depth analysis of neutrinos, gamma-rays and early Universe signatures (CMB) resulting from the presented mechanism.
+We refer the interested reader to~~\cite{Dondarini:2025ktz} for a detailed discussion of the existing constraints as well as the characterization of the duration of the semiclassical emission phase (given by $q$ in \eqref{eq:tausc}) that allows $f_{\rm PBH}=1$ in the entire mass window.
+Our result in Fig.~\ref{fig:BHbound} is qualitatively consistent to theirs.
+Some minor discrepancies follow from the fact that~\cite{Dondarini:2025ktz} adopted slightly different datasets and included the energy binning of the experimental points in the analysis.